ngxs/store/docs/plugins/websocket.md

 - `url`: Url of the websocket connection.
 Can be passed here or by the `ConnectWebsocket` action.
 - `typeKey`: Object property that maps the websocket message to a action type.
 Default: `type`
-- `reconnectInterval`: Interval of which to reconnect if the client is disconnected.
-Default: `5000`
-- `reconnectAttempts`: Number of times before giving up on connection retries.
-Default: `10`
 - `serializer`: Serializer used before sending objects to the websocket.
 Default: `JSON.stringify`

 ## Usage